AI-Passionner/word-recognition-ocr/README.md

 ### Download the pre-trained CNN+LSTM model
-A pre-trained [model]() (two files) was saved in google drive.
-If testing locally, please make sure the model file path './best_model'.
+A pre-trained [model](https://drive.google.com/drive/folders/1-a2KFqmm4eroyf1dYDvQ3vlnLdufMyW1?usp=sharing) (two files) was saved in google drive.
+Please put them to './best_model'.

 ### Training a new model
 A sample of synthetic word images (50K) was included for playing only.
 They are not good enough to achieve a high recognition rate in real application.
 The pre-trained model was trained on millions of synthetic and real word images.
 If you like to have more samples for your research, please contact me (dlaohu.github@gmail.com).

 ### Compare to Textract
 Given an text image and its Textract ocr, you can quickly check the model performance.
-The current model is comparable to the Textract in invoice documents.
-However, there are still some improvements, such as image pre-processing and spell check.
+However, there are still some improvements which need to be done, such as image pre-processing and spell check.
 Removing lines, increasing the contrast, de-noising, and spell check are under investigation now.

     $ python compare_textract.py

 ### Docuemnt Layout Analysis (working)

+### One thought about Spell Check
+Spell Sheck is usually used for the OCR post-processing.
+However, it seems to be easily over used.
+It works well for text-only recognition tasks.
+In other tasks, the spell check should be adapted for the specific use case.
+For example, we can consider the spell check on key words for ML/AI applications.
+Therefore, effors should be focused on improving the CRNN accuracy.